 - A brief presentation of the Writing Center's services

 - An in-depth workshop on topics such as revision, academic style, citing sources, or particular kinds of writing

 - Help with incorporating writing into a course, designing writing assignments, or giving feedback to students

 Commenting on Student Papers Workshop

+Register for ENGL 310: Theory and Teaching of Writing.
 This course, offered spring semester each year, will introduce you to the teaching of college-level writing as well as the ideas behind it.
-In addition to learning about rhetoric and composition theory, you will see how writing is taught in the Westminster College Writing Center and conduct your own writing consultations.
+In addition to learning about rhetoric and composition theory, you will see how writing is taught in the Writing Center and conduct your own writing consultations.
 Completing this course will qualify you to work in the Writing Center as a paid consultant.
-ENGL 310 has been designated a service-learning course.
-It also counts as an upper-division elective for the English major and meets the advanced writing requirement if it is taken for 3 or 4 hours.
-To accommodate internship hours, the class will meet for 1 2-hour period each week.
+ENGL 310 is a designated service-learning course.
+It also counts as an upper-division elective for the English major and meets the advanced writing requirement if taken for 3 or 4 hours.